The Creative Conductor

 Have a listen to the audio documentary here.

-Performers and composers from outside the silo of Irish Traditional music can now feel they have permission to engage with the music and use it as a catalyst for, and component of, their own creative practice.
+Performers and composers from outside the world of Irish Traditional music can now feel they have permission to engage with the music and use it as a catalyst for, and component of, their own creative practice.

-The TangleBox uses the Irish Traditional pub session as a starting point, amplifying and specifying the micro musical practices that players of all levels engage in during a ‘normal’ session at some point in their development!
+The TangleBox uses the Irish Traditional session as a starting point, amplifying and specifying the micro musical practices that players of all levels engage in during a ‘normal’ session at some point in their development!

 It’s a tricky one to summarise.
 Probably best to dive in here and read for yourself!